coder-partha/coder-partha/README.md

 Connect with me on other platforms:

-🐦 Twitter: Follow me on Twitter for programming tips, project updates, and tech-related discussions.
+🐦 **Twitter**: Follow me on Twitter for programming tips, project updates, and tech-related discussions.

-💼 LinkedIn: Connect with me on LinkedIn to learn more about my professional background and experience.
+💼 **LinkedIn**: Connect with me on LinkedIn to learn more about my professional background and experience.

 Looking forward to connecting with you and sharing our love for Python and JavaScript!
 Happy coding! 🚀✨